Invest in our sustainable fairafric shares!

 Managing Director Ghana

-Michael is the Managing Director in Ghana and has more than 12 years of experience in the cocoa industry in Ghana and has studied quality management.
+Michael is the Managing Director in Ghana and brings more than 12 years of experience in the cocoa industry in Ghana, having studied quality management.

 Griselda Esther Ossei